DAMIEN BOL

 Sciences Po Paris

-Below is a selection of my favorite articles that best represent my current research interests.
+Below is a selection of my favorite publications that best represent my current research interests.
 For a full list see, here.

 SELECTED RECENT PUBLICATIONS